 Olive oil is a nutrient widely used as a salad oil and in cooking.
-It has also been used as a vehicle for oily suspensions for injections and topically as a demulcent and emollient.
+It has also been used as a vehicle for oily suspensions for injections, topically as a demulcent and emollient, and as an enema.
 Historically, it has been used as a laxative.
 Olive oil is an element of the Mediterranean diet and is promoted as a beneficial source of dietary fat to improve the lipid profile and reduce cardiovascular morbidity.
-Clinical trials are limited and generally have been conducted as part of epidemiological studies to validate observed cardiovascular effects.
+Clinical trials are limited and generally have been conducted as part of epidemiological studies to validate observed cardiovascular effects and glycemic response.

 Trials investigating the effects of olive oil have been as low as 4 mL/day but typically used daily doses ranging from 25 to 40 mL and 8 to 70 g without reported adverse effects.
-It has been used topically to soften ear wax and incorporated into creams for topical application, and administered as an enema for constipation.
+It has been used topically to soften ear wax, incorporated into creams for topical application, and administered as an enema for constipation.